-Design Founded in 1978, RSP is an award-winning architectural design firm that provides works innovative and dynamic design solutions.
+RSP begin innovative and dynamic design solutions.
 As problem solvers, RSP's design team uses a collaborative approach to create spaces that inspire.
 The Tempe RSP office handles a variety of projects from complex mixed-use retail work to award-winning higher education projects and corporate headquarters.
 The full-service team works with a diverse range of clients and projects.